 In this article, I will unveil my top picks for the best magazine fed paintball guns in the market to help you make an informed decision.

-My personal favorite is the Valken M17 A2 Magfed Paintball Marker, but there’s more from where that came from so hang tight and read on.
+My personal favorite is the Tippmann TMC MAGFED Paintball Marker, but there’s more from where that came from so hang tight and read on.

 Top 5 Picks For The Best Mag Fed Paintball Guns Reviewed

 1. Tippmann TMC MAGFED Paintball Marker – Best Budget Option

 If you’re a paintball aficionado, odds are you’ve already heard about Tippmann, it is after all a leading brand in this niche.
 The Tippmann TMC MAGFED Paintball Marker has a realistic design with impressive aesthetics and works just as well too.

 It is lightweight yet sturdy, perfect for the vicissitudes of field-play.
 You have the option to use either the two magazines provided, each having 20 rounds in them, or attach a dummy magazine and use the conventional loader instead.